HOT DESERT TRAIL: The Ultimate Team Challenge

-For All Donations to The Central Australia Health Services Please use the Paypal Dnate Button
+For All Donations to The Central Australia Health Services please use the Paypal Donate Button below

 What is the HoT Desert Trail?

 This year, one of the main focuses of this support is the purchase of urgently needed equipment for the Eye Clinic (headed by Dr Tim Henderson) at Alice Springs Hospital.
-This equipment assists in the pre- and post-operative care of cataract surgery patients and in the detection of other eye diseases.
+This equipment assists in the pre- and post-operative care of cataract surgery patients and in the detection of other eye diseases including Trachoma, a debilitating eye disease which is the focus of Rotarians nationally.

 Starting at the beautiful Simpsons Gap after a bacon and egg roll or fruit salad and yoghurt for the vegetarians amongst us – prepared for you by Rotary, you head back towards Telegraph Station at 8.45am in the morning.
 You walk the whole length as a team of four, or two legs in pairs, or each leg individually.
 There are three points at which your team members can take over the walk.